JanssenProject/jans/docs/casa/plugins/cert-authn.md

 1. Open the configuration management dialog (press `c`) and choose to export the sample configuration to a file on disk

-1. Edit property `certPickupUrl` accordingly.
+1. Edit property `certPickupUrl` of flow `io.jans.casa.cert.promptAndValidate` accordingly.
 This is the URL that displays the browser dialog for choosing a certificate

-1. If you did not [Generate testing certificates](#generate-testing-certificates), i.e. already own some certs, create a file named `chain.pem` by concatenating the contents in PEM format of the certificate chain starting with the root CA cert, and appending the rest of intermediate certificates.
+1. If you did not [generate testing certificates](#generate-testing-certificates), i.e. already own some certs, create a file named `chain.pem` by concatenating the contents in PEM format of the certificate chain starting with the root CA cert, and appending the rest of intermediate certificates.
 The last certificate would be the one employed to sign the end-entity (user certificate).
 Ensure the BEGIN/END CERTIFICATE marker lines are included

 1. Compute a one-liner JSON string for the contents of `certChainPEM` property, for example: `sed -i.bak ':a;N;$!ba;s/\n/\\n/g' chain.pem`

+1. Optional.
+If integration with accounts linking plugin is desired, set `useAcctLinking` to `true` for flow `io.jans.casa.cert.oneStepAuthn`

+1. Optional.
+Reference an attribute mapping for account onboarding in property `mappingClassField` of flow `io.jans.casa.cert.standaloneOneStepAuthn`.
+More details [here](#how-does-account-onboarding-work)

 1. Save the JSON file and open again the configuration management dialog for the cert-authn Agama project.
 Import the resulting file